Health experts decry Trump’s shunning of virus rules

 Tillis’ campaign tweeted a picture of the first-term senator wearing a mask on the White House lawn on Thursday before Trump’s speech.
 But other media outlets later showed images of the crowd during the speech and Tillis was seen not wearing his mask.

-“I thought it was very hard not to recoil at those images,” said Dr. Howard Koh, a public health professor at Harvard and a former assistant secretary at the Department of Health and Human Services under President Barack Obama.
+“It was very hard to reconcile those images” with what is known about prevention and public health, said Dr. Howard Koh, a public health professor at Harvard and a former assistant secretary at the Department of Health and Human Services under President Barack Obama.

 Koh said one mitigating factor was that Trump held the event outdoors.

-Note: This story was first published on August 28, 2020.
-It was updated on August 29, 2020 to correct that Dr. Howard Koh, a public health professor at Harvard University, said it was hard to “reconcile” the images of the crowd on the South Lawn given what is known about public health practices to help prevent the spread of the coronavirus, not that he “recoiled” at the images of Trump supporters crowded on the South Lawn.